asyncapi/website/pages/docs/concepts/asyncapi-document/add-server.md

   C --> I
 ```

-Server is one of main sections of AsyncAPI document next to others like `info`, `channels` or `operations`.
+The server is one of the main sections of the AsyncAPI document next to others like `info`, `channels`, or `operations`.

 ## Define servers

-Define the servers in your AsyncAPI specification file.
-Server definitions specify the server to which a channel or operation is connected.
-Here's an example of how to define a server in AsyncAPI:
+Include server definitions in your AsyncAPI document to specify which server a channel or operation connects to.
+Here is an example of defining a server in AsyncAPI:

 ```yaml
 servers: